-- Enter Export interface.
+- 1. Enter Export interface.

-Menu>Export>Normal/Picture
+- Menu>Export>Normal

 - 2. Select the cameras to search.

 - 3. Set search condition and click Search button to enter the search result interface.
-The matched video files or pictures are displayed in Chart or List display mode.

 Figure 7.
-4 Normal Video Search for Backup
+5 Normal Video Search for Backup

 - 4. Select video files or pictures from the Chart or List to export. - Click to play the record file if you want to check it.